SenonLi/SenVulkan/README.md

 * 6. Presentation capability is a per-queueFamily feature ( One Physical Device has several QueueFamilies );
 	presentation capability is a feature of physicalDevice;
 	surface survives even longer, and depends only on instance and platform;
-* 7. VkSwapchainKHR is a child of the device and is affected by the lost state (Hardware Problem); it must be destroyed before destroying the VkDevice.
+* 7. VkSwapchainKHR is a child of the m_LogicalDevice and is affected by the lost state (Hardware Problem); it must be destroyed before destroying the VkDevice.
-	 Based on the API function vkCreateSharedSwapchainsKHR(), one logical device could own multiple SwapChains;
+	 Based on the API function vkCreateSharedSwapchainsKHR(), one logical m_LogicalDevice could own multiple SwapChains;
-	 However, VkSurfaceKHR is not a child of any VkDevice and is not otherwise affected by the lost device.
+	 However, VkSurfaceKHR is not a child of any VkDevice and is not otherwise affected by the lost m_LogicalDevice.
 	 After successfully recreating a VkDevice, the same VkSurfaceKHR can be used to create a new VkSwapchainKHR, provided the previous one was destroyed；
 * 8. Multiple Queues with same QueueFamilyIndex can only be created using one deviceQueueCreateInfo;
 	 Different QueueFamilyIndex's Queues need to be created using a vector of DeviceQueueCreateInfos;